vseryakov/alpinejs-app/docs/src/start.md

 **What is happening:**

-- The script defines a template and a component, {@link app.start} calls {@link app.restorePath} when the page is ready, defaulting to render "index" since the static path doesn’t match. (running locally with file:// origin will not replace history)
+- The script defines a template and a component, {@link start} calls {@link restorePath} when the page is ready, defaulting to render "index" since the static path doesn’t match. (running locally with file:// origin will not replace history)
 - The body includes a placeholder for the main app.
 - The "index" template is the default starting page, with a button to display the __hello__ component with parameters.
 - Clicking 'Say Hello' switches the display to the __hello__ component via __x-render__ directive.
-- The __hello__ component is a class extending {@link app.AlpineComponent} with a toggle function.
+- The __hello__ component is a class extending {@link AlpineComponent} with a toggle function.
 - A __x-template__ directive remains empty until the "template" variable is populated by clicking the 'Show' button, which triggers the component's toggle method to render the __example__ template in the contained div.
 The __.show__ modifier keeps the div hidden until template is set.
 - The __example__ template is defined in the "examples/example.html" file and bundled into bundle.js.

 Nothing much, all the work is done by Alpine.js actually.

+A more complex example is at [demo](https://vseryakov.github.io/alpinejs-app/examples/index.html).

 To continue go to the {@tutorial components}.